POLICIES AND PROCEDURES: ENROLLMENT

 Transfer and Withdrawal

+Enrollment at Nahunta Hall constitutes an obligation to pay the full yearly tuition and accompanying fees.
 Withdrawal requests must be submitted in writing by August 1st.
-After this date, families facing unexpected financial hardship or other extenuating circumstances may petition the school board for special consideration or accommodation.
+After this date, families facing unexpected financial hardship or other extenuating circumstances may petition the Board of Trustees for special consideration or accommodation.
+Thirty days notice is required for mid-year withdrawal consideration.
+Requests for tuition refunds are at the discretion of the Board.
+Materials and activities fees are non-refundable.
 Withdrawal from Nahunta Hall is finalized once all books and materials (including library books) are returned, any required paperwork is completed and all outstanding balances are paid.
 Upon finalization of withdrawal, school records (transcripts and grade reports) will be sent to the student’s new school.

 Student Records Management